Flag of Syria

-Since gaining full independence from France in 1946, Syria has used a number of different flags, all featuring the pan-Arab colors of green, black, white, and red.
-Initially a green, white and black triband charged with three red five-pointed stars, known as the independence flag, was used.
-In Ba'athist Syria, this was replaced by the flag of the United Arab Republic with red, white and black tribands with either two or three green stars or charged with the national coat of arms.
-Following the fall of the Assad regime on 8 December 2024, the revolution flag, a modified version of the independence flag, began to be used within the country by the Syrian parliament and the Syrian caretaker government, and at Syrian embassies abroad.
-On 13 March 2025, an interim constitution made the independence flag the primary flag.
-However, the final text ultimately retained the revolution flag.
+After gaining full independence from France in 1946, Syria used a number of different flags, all featuring the pan-Arab colors of green, black, white, and red.
+During the Ba'athist period, the independence flag was replaced by the flag of the United Arab Republic, a red, white, and black triband with either two or three green stars, or with the national coat of arms.
+In March 2025, the Constitutional Declaration of 2025 formally designated the revolution flag as the national flag of Syria, with a 2:3 proportion.